mavera12/EHR/Generic-Module-Framework:-Submodules.md

 Any modules **in folders** within the `modules/` directory are considered "submodules".
 Synthea will not use these modules to generate a new patient record unless they are explicity called by a main module using a `CallSubmodule` state.
 In the example above, `medications/otc_pain_reliever` and `medications/otc_antihistamine` are submodules.

-## The Global `MODULES` Lookup

-At runtime, all modules and submodules are loaded into the global `Synthea::MODULES` lookup.
-Each module is assigned a unique `key` that refers to that module within the lookup.
-In the example above, the `MODULES` lookup would contain the following:

-#### Main Modules:

-* `MODULES['asthma']` would contain the "Asthma" module
-* `MODULES['diabetes']` would contain the "Diabetes" module
-* `MODULES['pregnancy']` would contain the "Pregnancy" module

-#### Submodules:

-* `MODULES['medications/otc_pain_reliever']` would contain the "Over-the-Counter Pain Reliever" module
-* `MODULES['medications/otc_antihistamine']` would contain the "Over-the-Counter Anthistamine" module

-The `key` that refers to a module is derrived from that module's filename.
-Keys to submodules always start with the name of the directory they're in, followed by the name of the submodule.

 ## How the `CallSubmodule` State Works

 Each main module runs in a "context" that keeps track of states available to the module, a history of states that have been processed, and the `current_state` that is being processed in a given time step.
 When a `CallSubmodule` state is processed Synthea does the following:

 1. Saves the `key` that refers to the current module being processed so it can be retrieved and resumed later.
 2. Saves the `current_state` of the current module being processed.
-In practice this is always the `CallSubmodule` state so it's transition may be used when the submodule eventually returns.
+In practice this is always the `CallSubmodule` state so its transition may be used when the submodule eventually returns.
-3. Loads the submodule from `Synthea::MODULES` and resumes processing states _in the same time step_, starting with the submodule's `Initial` state.
+3. Loads the submodule from the global set of modules and resumes processing states _in the same time step_, starting with the submodule's `Initial` state.

-A submodule "returns" when it's `Terminal` state is reached.
+A submodule "returns" when its `Terminal` state is reached.
 At that time, Synthea does the following:

-1. Restores the calling module from `Synthea::MODULES` using the saved `key`.
+1. Returns to the calling module
-2. Restores the context's `current_state` using the saved `current_state`.
-3. Resumes processing states _in the same time step_ starting with the next state that the `CallSubmodule` state transitions to.
+2. Resumes processing states _in the same time step_ starting with the next state that the `CallSubmodule` state transitions to.

 ### Example